Quickstart: Galaxy with YAML-based tools¶

 The next item, ‘Archive: ML model training’ contains a downloadable archive of the complete immuneML ouput (including the files available through the other history elements).

 Finally, history element ‘optimal_ml_settings.zip’ is a .zip file containing the configuration of the optimal ML settings, including settings for the encoding and machine learning method.
-This .zip file can be used to apply a previously trained ML model to a new dataset, which can currently only be done :ref:`How to apply previously trained ML models to a new dataset`<using the command-line interface>.
+Using the YAML-based Galaxy tool Apply machine learning models to new data the trained ML model can be used to make predictions on a new dataset where the true disease labels are not known.

 If you haven’t done it already, it is highly recommended to follow the Introduction to Galaxy and How to specify an analysis with YAML.
 If you want to try running immuneML on your own dataset, be sure to check out How to make an immuneML dataset in Galaxy.
 Other tutorials for how to use each of the immuneML Galaxy tools can be found under immuneML & Galaxy.